kaustavmitra26/MachineLearning_04_Support-vector-regression_Regression/README.md

-It performs Regression, predicting continous ordered variable.In SVR we try to 'fit teh error within a certain threshold'.
+It performs Regression, predicting continous ordered variable.In SVR we try to 'fit the error within a certain threshold'.

 YOUTUBE: